 3) Proof of Internship Deadline:

-The essay with the highest score will be deemed the grand prizewinner.
-Ed will notify via e-mail or phone the winner by the 15th of the following month.
+Ed will notify via e-mail or phone the winner within two weeks of deadline.
 Within 5 days after notification of winning, the winner(s) must be able to prove, with a letter from the magazine’s internship coordinator on company letterhead or via company email, that you have an unpaid internship that fits within the above requirements.

 4) Award Presentation:

-Ed’s staff will deliver the check for $1,200 to the winner(s) within 14 days after proof of internship has been received.
+Ed’s staff will deliver the check for $1,200 to the winner(s) within two weeks after proof of internship has been received.